 Drop-in for a walking tour:

-Meet Shipyard Sal and Sam for your tour at the foot of Lonsdale and Carrie Cates Court.
+Meet Shipyard Sal and Sam for your tour near the foot of Lonsdale at Victory Ship Way.

 Book a group tour:

 Call 604.990.3700 ex.
 8008 or email firstname.lastname@example.org All programs are FREE!

 At the Market: